What Are Capital Gains?

 How Are Capital Gains Calculated?

-The capital gains tax is the same for everyone in Canada.
-In 2019, it was 50%.
-So, for example, if you buy a stock at $100, and it earns $50 in value when you sell it, you pay 50% on that $50 increase of value.
-If you want to get an idea of what your capital gains tax looks like on the sale of a property, a capital gains calculator helps provide clarity.
+The capital gains tax is the same for everyone in Canada — currently 50%.
+So, for example, if you buy a stock at $100, and it earns $50 in value when you sell it, the total capital gain amount is $50.
+You would pay the marginal tax rate on the $50 capital gain — in this case, $25.

 Do you have an active will?